MahikaGunjkar/Hackathon_2026/README.md

 # 🛡️ SCOTTYSCOPE | Audit Intelligence

-**TartanHacks 2026** *Automated ESG Governance & Technical Remediation*
+**TartanHacks 2026** • *Automated ESG Governance & Technical Remediation*

 ## 📖 Overview

-SCOTTYSCOPE is a full-stack automated auditor that transforms messy sustainability data into actionable engineering roadmaps.
-Developed during **TartanHacks 2026**, the platform bridges the gap between raw corporate data and complex regional ESG regulations (ESRS, SEC).
+**SCOTTYSCOPE** is a full-stack automated auditing platform designed to bridge the "Data-Action Gap" in corporate sustainability.
+The system transforms raw environmental metrics into mathematically verified risk scores and AI-generated engineering roadmaps, specifically tailored to regional regulatory frameworks.

+## 🎯 The Technical Challenge

+In the current ESG landscape, organizations struggle with two primary hurdles that SCOTTYSCOPE was architected to solve:

+1. **Mathematical Reliability:** LLMs are prone to "hallucinating" calculations.
+We needed a system where carbon accounting was 100% accurate while still leveraging AI for qualitative analysis.
+2. **Contextual Scaling:** Sustainability metrics are not "one size fits all."
+A metric's risk level changes drastically based on industry (e.g., Manufacturing vs. Tech) and region (e.g., ESRS in the EU vs. SEC in North America).

-### The Challenge
+### Our Solution: The Decoupled Intelligence Layer

-Most companies have the data but lack the domain expertise to interpret it or the engineering knowledge to fix it.
-I entered this hackathon with zero prior knowledge of sustainability, requiring a rapid 24-hour deep dive into carbon accounting and regulatory frameworks to build this system.
+We implemented a hybrid architecture that separates the **Quantitative Audit** (handled by a deterministic Python engine) from the **Qualitative Remediation** (handled by Gemini 1.5 Flash).
+This ensures that every AI-generated fix is triggered by a verified mathematical delta.

 ---

-## 🛠️ Technical Architecture
+## 🛠️ System Architecture

-### 1. The Quantitative Engine (Python/Pandas)
+### 1. Quantitative Risk Engine (Python/Pandas)

-Unlike standard AI wrappers, SCOTTYSCOPE utilizes a custom **Math Engine** to handle all scoring.
-This prevents "LLM Hallucinations" by decoupling mathematical logic from text generation.
+A deterministic backend that processes raw CSV data through a weighted logic matrix:

-* **Weighted Risk Logic:** Calculates scores based on Industry (Tech vs. Manufacturing) and Regional (EU vs. NA) regulatory pressure.
+* **Weighted Scoring:** Adjusts risk thresholds based on industry-specific benchmarks and regional regulatory pressure.
-* **Metric Delta Analysis:** Computes the exact variance between `Current_Value` and `Target_Goal`.
+* **Delta Analysis:** Computes precise variances between `Current_Value` and `Target_Goal` to identify high-risk compliance gaps.

-### 2. The Generative Layer (Gemini 1.5 Flash)
+### 2. Generative Remediation Layer (Gemini 1.5 Flash)

-Once the math is verified, the system passes the context to **Gemini 1.5 Flash**.
+Once the math is verified, the system utilizes **Data-Driven Prompting**:

-* **Data-Driven Prompting:** The AI acts as a technical ESG engineer to suggest specific hardware/software fixes.
+* **Technical Remediation:** Acts as a virtual ESG engineer to suggest hardware-level or software-protocol fixes (e.g., PUE optimization, IoT sensor deployment).
-* **Dynamic Fallback System:** A robust error-handling layer that ensures 100% uptime and insight variety even during API rate limits.
+* **Dynamic Fallback System:** Built-in redundancy that maintains insight variety and system uptime even during API rate-limiting or network constraints.

-### 3. Reactive Frontend (React/Tailwind)
+### 3. Reactive Dashboard (React/Tailwind CSS)

-* **Glassmorphic UI:** Designed for high scannability of risk metrics.
+* **Glassmorphic Interface:** Optimized for high scannability of risk levels (High/Medium/Low).
-* **Interactive Templates:** Industry-specific CSV generators to ensure data compatibility.
+* **Dynamic Templates:** Generates industry-specific data schemas to ensure seamless data ingestion.

 ---